Cutkosky's Theorem for Massive One-Loop Feynman Integrals -- Part 1: One-Loop Feynman Integrals

+where the columns are the vectors from \eqref{eq:vectors_B_is_manifold}.
 The differential of the projection restricted to $A_{I,\infty}$ takes a vector $ $ in this tangent space to $p'$.
 So we need to check if for every $p'\in T_n\backslash L_n$ there is a solution $x\in\mathbb{C}^D$ to the inhomogeneous system of linear equations

-We distinguish two cases: If $m\leq D$ we can consider the smaller system
+We distinguish two cases: If $m\leq D$, we can consider the smaller system

-Since $p\in T_n$, the $\sum_{l=i_1}^{i_j-1}p_l$ must be linearly independent and hence the matrix on the right has the full rank $m-1$.
+Since $p\in T_n$, the $\sum_{l=i_1}^{i_j-1}p_l$ must be linearly independent and hence, the matrix on the right has the full rank $m-1$.
 The solution space of \eqref{eq:strata_inhomogeneous_system_red} is thus an affine space of dimension $D-(m-1)\geq1$.
-In this space there clearly exists an $x$ such that $k^Tx=0$ so that \eqref{eq:strata_inhomogeneous_system} can indeed be solved.
-If $m=D+1$ on the other hand (note that we can not have $m>D+1$ since $m\geq n$ and thus $n>D+1$ which implies $p\notin T_n$) we show that the matrix on the left-hand side of \eqref{eq:strata_inhomogeneous_system} has rank $m$ which immediately implies the existence of a solution.
+In this space, there clearly exists an $x$ such that $k^Tx=0$ so that \eqref{eq:strata_inhomogeneous_system} can indeed be solved.
+If $m=D+1$ on the other hand (note that we can not have $m>D+1$ since $m\geq n$ and thus $n>D+1$, which implies $p\notin T_n$), we show that the matrix on the left-hand side of \eqref{eq:strata_inhomogeneous_system} has rank $m$, which immediately implies the existence of a solution.
 First note that in this case we have $I=\{1,\ldots,n\}$ which means $\sum_{l=i_1}^{i_j-1}p_l=\sum_{l=1}^{j-1}p_l$ for all $j\in\{1,\ldots,n\}$.
 It suffices to show that $k$ is linearly independent of the $\sum_{l=1}^{j-1}p_l$ which is equivalent to $k$ being linearly independent of the $p_j$.
 To see this, let us suppose the opposite is true.
-Then there exist $\lambda_1,\ldots,\lambda_{n-1}\in\mathbb{C}$ (not all equal to zero) such that $k=\sum_{i=1}^{n-1}\lambda_ip_i$.
+Then, there exist $\lambda_1,\ldots,\lambda_{n-1}\in\mathbb{C}$ (not all equal to zero) such that $k=\sum_{i=1}^{n-1}\lambda_ip_i$.
 But $([0:k],p)\in A_{I,\infty}$ requires

 But this implies $p\notin T_n$, a contradiction.
-In conclusion $\pi|_{A_{I,\infty}}$ is indeed a submersion. \end{proof} With our compactification in place we can show the invariance of the holomorphic function defined by $I(C_n)$ with respect to the action \eqref{eq:action_orthogonal_group} of $O(D,\mathbb{C})$.
-To this end we consider the following extension of the action \eqref{eq:action_orthogonal_group} to $\mathbb{C}\mathbb{P}^D$:
+In conclusion, $\pi\vert_{A_{I,\infty}}$ is indeed a submersion. \end{proof} With our compactification in place, we can show the invariance of the holomorphic function defined by $I(C_n)$ with respect to the action \eqref{eq:action_orthogonal_group} of $O(D,\mathbb{C})$.
+To this end, we consider the following extension of the action \eqref{eq:action_orthogonal_group} to $\mathbb{C}\mathbb{P}^D$:

-Note that this is well-defined since if $(u',z')=(\lambda u,\lambda z)$ for some $\lambda\in\mathbb{C}^\times$, we have
+Note that this is well-defined since, if $(u',z')=(\lambda u,\lambda z)$ for some $\lambda\in\mathbb{C}^\times$, we have